alexyorke/alexyorke.github.io/_posts/2025-12-20-monads-in-c-sharp-part-3-the-reader-monad.md

 ## Local: the upsell / "what-if" feature

-`Local` lets you reuse the same pipeline while temporarily changing the environment for just one sub-computation.
+`Local` runs a sub-computation under a transformed view of the environment.

-For example, suppose we want to tell the user how much they'd save if they were a VIP.
-We can compute the real total under the current environment, then compute a "what-if VIP" total by running the same calculation under a modified view of the environment:
+For example: compute the real total, then recompute under `IsVip = true` to show potential savings.

 ```csharp
 static Reader<PricingEnv, string> GenerateUpsellMessage(Cart cart) =>